-Basement hideouts, industrial marvels and subterranean studios.
-You’ll find art in the most surprising of places in Leeds…
+From basement bunkers to industrial icons and mysterious marvels, you’ll find art in the most surprising of places in Leeds.

-The city’s big galleries draw significant crowds (and rightly so), but there’s much to merit a tour of the lesser-known art spaces of Leeds.
-You may be surprised by just how many intimate galleries and artists’ studios are tucked away in the city, just waiting to be discovered.
-From the quirky and quaint to the downright eccentric, get ready for an art lovers’ tour of Leeds like you’ve never seen before.
+The city’s high-brow art galleries draw significant crowds, and it’s clear to see why, but there’s much to merit a tour of the lesser-known art spaces of Leeds too.
+You may be surprised by just how many intimate galleries and artists’ studios are tucked away all around the city, just waiting to be discovered.
+From quirky exhibition spaces to downright eccentric galleries, check out these criminally underrated art spaces and get to planning your art lovers’ tour of Leeds.

 The Old Red Bus Station